danhetrick/perl-ircd/README.md

 # Raven IRCd

-Raven IRCd (or rIRCd) is an [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) server written in [Perl](https://en.wikipedia.org/wiki/Perl), with [POE](http://poe.perl.org/).
+**Raven IRCd** (or rIRCd) is an [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) server written in [Perl](https://en.wikipedia.org/wiki/Perl), with [POE](http://poe.perl.org/).
 It is still very much a work in progress, but its base functionality is complete.
 [Clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) can connect to it, join [channels](https://en.wikipedia.org/wiki/Internet_Relay_Chat#Channels), chat, send private messages, and do [all the things that other IRCds can do](https://en.wikipedia.org/wiki/List_of_Internet_Relay_Chat_commands).

 The source code for `raven-ircd.pl` is *heavily* commented.
-I try to explain everything the program is doing in detail, so if you want to use it as a base for your own IRCd, the Raven IRCd source is a good place to start.
-The most complicated part of the source is the code for loading and applying configuration file settings, and thus has the most comments; it's written in pure Perl, and doesn't require POE or anything outside of the standard library (besides XML::TreePP, included with the Raven IRCd distribution).
-If you do use Raven IRCd as the base for your own IRC server, remember the [license](#license), and make sure to share your additions/changes.
+I try to explain everything the program is doing in detail, so if you want to use it as a base for your own IRCd, the **Raven IRCd** source is a good place to start.
+The most complicated part of the source is the code for loading and applying configuration file settings, and thus has the most comments; it's written in pure Perl, and doesn't require POE or anything outside of the standard library (besides XML::TreePP, included with the **Raven IRCd** distribution).
+If you do use **Raven IRCd** as the base for your own IRC server, remember the [license](#license), and make sure to share your additions/changes.

+# A new IRCd?
+Aren't there already a bunch of those available?

+Yes, there are, and there are ones with a lot more features than **Raven IRCd**!
+However, all the ones I could find for my platform (Windows 10) were fairly difficult to configure.
+Most of them said in the documentation that I could expect to spend 30 or 40 minutes digging through dense configuration files *before* I could even start the server; many of these same IRCds introduced *intentional errors* in the config files so you would *have* to spend time reading them and changing settings.

+This is good, I suppose, if you're planning on running an IRC server with hundreds or thousands of users, connecting to one of the big networks, like Undernet of EFnet.
+But what if you just want to run a server for five or six of your friends?
+A server for your class in school, your office, or your home?

+**Raven IRCd** was born when I had a need for a IRCd that was *really* easy to set up and configure.
+In fact, the server doesn't even need any configuration files to run successfully!
+At the time, I was writing an [IRC bot](https://en.wikipedia.org/wiki/IRC_bot) ([IRC-patch](https://github.com/danhetrick/ircpatch)) and I needed a server I could test the bot with.
+I didn't really care how the server ran, as long as it ran like a basic IRC server.
+I fought with the configuration files of [Unreal IRCd](https://www.unrealircd.org/), and after 45 minutes or so or reading and tweaking, had the server up and running.
+That was time that I could have spent writing and testing [my bot](https://github.com/danhetrick/ircpatch), and it was more than a little frustrating.

+**Raven IRCd** is *not* recommended for use with the big networks or with a large user base.
+If you want to run an IRCd that will host a lot of clients, or connect to an established IRC network, don't use **Raven IRCd**; use one of the more robust IRCds, and spend the time to configure it properly and securely.
+I recommend [Unreal IRCd](https://www.unrealircd.org/).

+**Raven IRCd** *is* recommended for testing IRC software, and small user bases.
+Suggested uses would be for a LAN party, small development groups, your roommates, classmates, friends, or family.

 # Table of Contents